Skip to main content

 Property Renovation Tip for Woolwich Homeowners

-Woolwich Victorians that have been rental properties for years often have the most work needed — multiple layers of bodged plumbing, electrical circuits that don't make sense, and structural modifications that were never properly signed off.
+Woolwich Victorians that have been rental properties for years often have the most work needed: multiple layers of bodged plumbing, electrical circuits that don't make sense, and structural modifications that were never properly signed off.
 We do a thorough survey before pricing and include contingency for the unexpected.
-On the bright side, the basic structure of these houses is sound — London stock brick, timber floors, slate roofs — and once the services are sorted, the renovation moves quickly.
+On the bright side, the basic structure of these houses is sound, London stock brick, timber floors, slate roofs, and once the services are sorted, the renovation moves quickly.

-What a Woolwich property renovation typically covers
+What a Woolwich property renovation covers in SE18

-Project management on a Woolwich property renovation
+Project management and approvals for a Woolwich renovation

-A Woolwich full renovation typically involves 12-16 different trades over 14-26 weeks: demolition, structural engineering, drainage, electrics (NICEIC), plumbing, gas (Gas Safe), plastering, joinery, kitchen fitting, tiling, flooring, glazing (FENSA), painting, decoration.
-Royal Arsenal conservation area projects add a heritage consultant.
-We assign one project manager from survey through handover with photo updates throughout the build.
 Woolwich falls under the Royal Borough of Greenwich.
 Internal renovations do not need planning permission.
 The Royal Arsenal conservation area affects external alterations only.
-Building Regulations apply for the rewire (BS 7671 under Part P), structural opening-up (Part A), drainage (Part H), thermal performance (Part L), and any unvented cylinder (BS 7593 commissioning).
-Royal Borough of Greenwich Building Control charges £400-£700 for a renovation inspection process.
-For properties on reclaimed land within 300-500 metres of the Thames, a ground investigation (£800-£1,500) is coordinated as part of any extension or basement project.
-We work with recognised ground investigation specialists with Thames riverside experience.
-Fixed-price contracts cover labour, materials, all fees, structural engineer calculations and remediation specifications for past undocumented alterations, FENSA registration, party wall surveyor coordination, ground investigation where reclaimed land applies, conservation area applications where relevant, and Building Control fees.
-The contract is signed before any work starts.
-Variations are quoted in writing before they are done.
-Crossrail uplift on Woolwich property values means renovations typically return 1.5-1.7× build cost in property uplift.
+Heritage materials matched to the original (stock brick, slate roofing, traditional timber sash windows, lime mortar pointing) are typically required.
+Building Regulations apply for the rewire (Part P), structural opening-up (Part A), drainage (Part H), thermal performance (Part L), and any unvented cylinder.
+Fixed-price contracts cover labour, materials, all fees, structural engineer calculations for past undocumented alterations, FENSA registration, party wall surveyor coordination, ground investigation where reclaimed land applies, conservation area applications where relevant, and Building Control fees.
+The contract is signed before any work starts; variations are quoted in writing before they are done.

 Property Renovation in Woolwich: What's Included